stat88/stat88.github.io/syllabus.md

 ### Homework ###

-Homework will be assigned at the start of each week and will be due the following **Monday at 11:59 pm**.
+Homework will be assigned at the start of each week and will be due the following **Monday at 11:59 PM**.
 In some weeks there may be deviations from this due to exams or holidays; we will let you know.

 Data 88S is essentially a math class.
 Homework will largely consist of math and interpretation, with little to no code.